 We may do genetic tests on your blood samples to look at the patterns of genes that regulate your own individual immune response (these are called Human Leukocyte Antigen genes).
 Doing this helps us to work out which aspects of the immune response to vaccines are due to genetic differences between individuals.
-We may also look at the expression of certain genes which relate specifically to the immune response to RVFV, but no genetic tests concerning diseases or conditions other than RVF.
-We do not plan to look at participants entire genetic code (whole genome sequencing).
-You can opt out of 'genetic tests' on the consent form if you wish, without any effect on your participation in the trial.
+We may also look at the expression of certain genes which relate specifically to the immune response to MERS-CoV, but no genetic tests concerning diseases or conditions other than MERS-CoV.
+You can opt out of 'genetic tests' if you wish, without any effect on your participation in the trial.